DIE-SOFT/die-soft.github.io/_posts/2024-08-11-devlog-pathfinding.md

 While iterating over every node in the graph:
 - **Walking**: If it is flagged with NodeType.Surface, create a WalkTo edge to any nodes to the left or right that are also flagged as NodeType.Surface.
 - **Falling**: If it is tagged as a NodeType.Ledge (this is what we tag nodes adjacent to surfaces which aren’t surfaces themselves, ie. if we can walk off a surface) or NodeType.PassThru, then we’ll find any surface nodes we can drop down to, considering both falling straight down and falling while moving forward (and here’s my [desmos link](https://www.desmos.com/calculator/4pzk7tuw2b) for how to calculate the latter).
 - **Jumping**: If it is flagged with NodeType.Surface, check if there are any NodeType.PassThru which we can jump to directly above (just using our jump height for that).
 Then we also check for any other surfaces we can jump to.
-This part is probably the most complicated portion of all of this.
 Essentially what I’m doing for this is considering that our entity is probably limited by some jump height and some horizontal speed.
 When can then look at every nearby node and see if any jumping arc gets us to it without colliding.
 Since we’re dealing with axis-aligned bounding boxes, that’s actually very achievable: we can check for collisions along the parabola of our jump along each of the four corners of our entity’s collider box.
 Here’s the [desmos link](https://www.desmos.com/calculator/dyuzpw3rdq) for what that looks like.
 If we can jump to that node without colliding with something on the way, this edge simply stores the start velocity that will produce the exact parabola we checked for collisions (and our entity will jump using that specific velocity when following the path).

 ![img](https://i.ibb.co/YcB8jyp/edge-gizmos.png)And now finally we have the same context as shown above, but with all of the edges drawn in as well.
 Each of these lines represents how a Little Buddy could possibly get from one node to another.